noahgibbs/codefolio_octopress/source/_posts/2015-10-20-good-resources-for-learning-devops-as-a-developer.markdown

 deployed environment, and optimize for your application's performance and scaling abilities?</blockquote>

-n general, not really.
+In general, not really.
 This turns out to be a gaping hole in the landscape.

 Part of the problem is that there's not one standard way to do this, and the methods change constantly.
 You can find tutorials and